jahmed21/terraform-aws-eks-jenkins-ansible-efk-project/readme.md

-# The assignments I've needed to handle with this project:
+# The assignments I aimed to complete with this project:

 a.
 Create a new Kubernetes cluster on AWS using EKS